 In fact, evidence suggests the R-101 accident caused the Zeppelin men to scrap their plans for an “enlarged Graf,” the LZ-128, within a year of that tragedy.
 The Graf’s Captain, Hans Von Schiller, wrote in The Airship Experience, “With the Hindenburg, the principle of gasoline and vapor motors was abandoned, and only diesel engines were used.
 Does this mean that gaseous fuel has not proved satisfactory?
 It does not.
 Properly, gas is still the ideal fuel from the technical point of view… As with the use of liquid fuel each kilogram of gasoline or oil costs one cubic meter of hydrogen to restore the equilibrium…”

 In the graphic here (not to scale) one can see a rather large volume of the Graf was taken up by its fuel gas.
 Since efficiency is all about lifting BTUs needed for propulsion energy, one understands why the extra volume of hydrogen needed to lift tonnage of diesel oil (whose weight then disappeared) was not more efficient than using weightless fuel.
-When one added up the weighty structure needed for the pinpoint loads of diesel fuel tanks, the rainwater weight-recovery guttering and baggage, etc., one can see why Von Schiller saw LZ-129’s adoption of diesel oil as a step backward.
+When one added up the weighty structure needed for the pinpoint loads of diesel fuel tanks, the rainwater weight-recovery guttering and tankage, etc., one can see why Von Schiller saw LZ-129’s adoption of diesel oil as a step backward.
 As C.P.
-Burgess pointed out, gaseous fuel would be most useful on a helium-filled airship; no plan for LZ-129 to be helium-lift/blau powered has ever been found.
+Burgess pointed out, gaseous fuel would be most useful on a helium-filled airship.
+However, no plan for LZ-129 to be helium-lift/blau powered has ever been found.
 In fact, only one helium airship, the non-rigid K-1, even tried the ideal “weightless” fuel.
-This in spite of a fuel gas plant having been built at Lakehurst (photo).
+This in spite of a fuel gas plant having been built at Lakehurst, as seen in this photo.

 In the aftermath of the horror of R-101’s unidentifiable victim’s remains buried en mass in a Cardington sepulcher, improved safety was obviously paramount.
 Thankfully few claimed the British had secretly wanted helium, because in fact they had rejected an offer of free helium in exchange for expertise years earlier.
 It is too bad the gasoline-atop-diesel was not recognized as the only item present in R.101 that could have rendered the human bodies so indistinguishable.
 Still, since the new Mybach diesels did not need the gasoline starter motors like R.101, the diesel oil alone had a higher (safer) ignition temperature.
 To address the lifting gas safety issue, on the wish list was one emerging design that sought to use a sort of helium-wrap cell around the disposable-lift hydrogen cells.